acrool/acrool-js-utils/src/dom/README.md

-# Bear JS Utils / Dom
+# Acrool JS Utils / Dom

 <p>
     Handling functions related to the DOM, such as manipulating Class, inserting iFrame, inserting Script, copying to clipboard, downloading blob.